Incremental Reading + Text-To-Speech (TTS) = 2x Concentration and Engagement

-I’ve read about the cognitive theory of multimedia learning a few years ago.
+I read the cognitive theory of multimedia learning a few years ago.
 Then a few weeks ago it struck me that I could use TTS alongside with Incremental Reading.
-The result has been very positive: it increases my concentration and engagement.
-In this article I will share my specific implementation.
+In this article I’ll share my what I’ve found.

 The most important feature of Balabolka is that the current spoken word is highlighted.
-In other words, Balabolka will highlight the current spoken word as the speech goes along.
+In other words, the text and the audio are synchronized: it provides real-time highlighting of the text as you hear the audio.

 From the graph (source), you can see that words will enter both the auditory (ears) and visual (eyes) channels.
 In the auditory channel, words are presented as narration, detected by the ears.
 Then, the learner mentally organizes the words into a verbal model.
 When you read, you will inevitably subvocalize (inner voice in your mind).
 With TTS, you don’t have to generate the sound yourself.
 You just need to hear and follow the TTS voice.